-(frequency bands in which the atmosphere passes electromagnetic radiation)
+(frequency bands within which the atmosphere passes EMR)

 An atmospheric window is a band

 for which the Earth's atmosphere allows electromagnetic radiation to pass